City Hall Park Northeast Plaza Renovation

 Their homeland is culturally alive today to contemporary Lenape people, with Lenape Center’s office coincidently near CHP on Vesey Street.
 They are ancient geographic forebears for all of us in our neighborhood, our city and our region.
 From some perspectives, we all reside, work and play on Lenape land.

-Lenapehoking, translated as “Lenape homeland,” extends from the Hudson Valley to the Chesapeake Bay, with CB1 near the center of Lenape territory.
+Lenapehoking, translated as “Lenape homeland,” extends from the Hudson Valley to the Chesapeake Bay, with our civic center and CB1 near the center of Lenape territory.

 Lenape families lived in a year-round village on a site that is now approximately from Worth Street to Reade Street.
 Werpoes was on the shores of a 6-acre, 60-foot-deep, spring-fed fresh-water pond, with walking trails approximately where Centre St, Park Row and Broadway are now situated.